cmu-sei/juneberry/docs/specs/model_configuration_specification.md

 ## evaluation_metrics
 This section contains a list of Plugins that compute metrics on the evaluation results.
 Each plugin follows the general schema for a Plugin as described above.
-An example of a Metrics plugin list is:
+An example of a Metrics plugin list for object detection is:

 ```json
 {